 The First John Deere Steel Plow: 1837

 In 1837, John Deere was a typical blacksmith turning out hay forks, horseshoes, and other essentials for life on the prairie.
 Then one day, a broken steel sawmill blade gave him an opportunity.
 He knew that days in the field were difficult for farmers near his home in Grand Detour, Illinois because they had to regularly interrupt their work to clean the sticky prairie soil off of their cast-iron plows.

 He also knew that the soil would slide easily off of a highly polished steel moldboard.
 Steel was scarce in the area, so Deere fashioned a moldboard out of the second-hand blade.
 This model opened the doors to John Deere’s success in the future.

 Gilpin Sulky Plow: 1875

-Many variations of the original plow were sold leading up to the 1870’s; an 1857 advertisement mentions nine models offered by Deere.
-Most were similar in design, but different in size or material.
-The first large change in design came in 1875 when Gilpin Moore designed the first riding plow.
-Other Sulky plows were on the market at the time, but Deere’s two-wheel Sulky plow was the most popular among farmers.
+Many variations of the original plow were sold leading up to the 1870s; an 1857 advertisement mentions nine models offered by Deere.
+Most were similar in design but different in size or material.
+The first large change in design came in 1875 when Gilpin Moore designed the first riding plow, also known as a Sulky plow.
+Other options were on the market at the time, but Deere’s two-wheel Sulky plow was the most popular among farmers.

-In the mid-1880’s, a few modifications were made to the Sulky plow, the main change being a third wheel being added.
-This model also included a “power-lift,” allowing the plow bottom to come out of the ground by simple pressure of the hand on a catch which connected to the land wheel.
-Variations were made in the mid 1880’s, as Deere offered walking and riding plows in single-bottom to six-bottom gang versions.
+In the mid-1880s, a few modifications were made to the Sulky plow, the main change being the addition of a third wheel.
+This model also included a “power-lift,” allowing the plow bottom to come out of the ground by simply placing one’s hand on a catch that connected to the land wheel.
+Variations were made in the mid-1880s, as Deere offered walking and riding plows in single-bottom to six-bottom gang versions.

 The six-bottom gang versions were very heavy, requiring more power than just horses.
 These plows evolved to become tractor compatible, but Deere was not yet involved in tractor manufacturing.